Metropolitan State University of Denver (MSU Denver)

 Students currently in the Army Reserves or Army National Guard and entering the second year of the basic course or the advanced course may participate in the Simultaneous Membership Program (SMP).
 Students participating in this program earn approximately $240 in monthly drill pay in addition to the $350-$500 monthly stipend.
 Additionally, SMP participants may be eligible for Army National Guard or reserve education benefits that provide up to $4,500 per year tuition assistance.

 Leadership Laboratories.
 All students participate in a leadership laboratory one day per week.
-These three hour periods provide cadets with practical leadership experience and performance-oriented, hands-on instruction outside the classroom.
+These 90-minute periods provide cadets with practical leadership experience and performance-oriented, hands-on instruction outside the classroom.
 Leadership labs are compulsory for enrolled cadets.

 AROTC Course Credit